 This section looks at Section 136 of the Mental Health Act.
-It gives information about professionals you might meet, when this section is used.
-And what will happen if it is used.
+It gives information on the professionals you might come across, when this Section is used, how it is carried out, what your rights are and what could happen afterwards.

-- A place of safety could be your home, your friend’s or relative’s home, a hospital or a police station.
+- A place of safety can be a hospital or a police station.
 The police can move you from one place to another.

-- Medical examiners can keep you on this section for up to 24 hours.
-This can be extended for 12 hours.
+- Doctors can keep you on this section for up to 72 hours.

 This section covers: